wojtke/crypto-algorithmic-trading/README.md

 ### It is my first project of more extensive scope.
 This is where I acknowledged my interest in both Machine learning and algorythmic trading.
 This project consists of a rather simple LSTM recurrent neural network builder (using Keras).
 The goal of the neural network is to predict cryptocurenncy price movements - preferrably short term.
 And it succeeded to do so.
 #### How do I know how well the model will perform when utilized for trading in the future?
 I don't.
 I can only look on historical data and try to determine whether it has potential to be effective and make money regardless of market behavior.
 A big part of my work on this project was to construct tools that best describe model's performance and robustness.
 Using plotly I made charts that visualise model's prediction pattern and it's accuracy.
 Also, I made a backtesting simulation of a simple strategies that can be based on model's prediction - and visualisation of how profitable they would be over time.
 Lastly, I implemented a simple trading bot that can preprocess data, run predictions and send orders to the exchange (Binance) via API.

+The project's code and overall structure may seem messy.
+It is not a suprise since it's my first work of that kind.
+I've learnt a lot since and I will put my work into imporving the structure, code readability and speed along with ease of use.

 ### Project structure:
  - #### Data processing and model training:
      - **getdata.py - tool used to download historical data from the exchange**